Mohammad Fazel Lankarani

-Grand Ayatollah Mohammad Fazel Lankarani (محمد فاضل لنکرانی; 1931 – June 16, 2007) was an Iranian Twelver Shia Marja'.
-He was student of Grand Ayatollah Borujerdi.
-He was a child of a Persian mother and an Azerbaijani father.
+Grand Ayatollah Mohammad Fazel Lankarani (محمد فاضل لنکرانی; 1931 – 16 June 2007) was an Iranian Twelver Shia Marja'.
+He was a student of Grand Ayatollah Borujerdi.

 Biography and clerical activities

 Lankarani was born in Qom, Iran.
 His father was from Lankaran (now in today's Azerbaijan Republic) who studied in Najaf and Qom and eventually settled in the latter.
 His mother was a woman of Sayed descent.
-Lankarani was fluent in Arabic, Azerbaijani, Persian, and Russian.
+Lankarani was fluent in Arabic, Talysh, Persian, and Russian.

 Lankarani received his ijtihad, the permission of independent interpretation of the legal sources (the Qur'an and the Sunnah), from Ayatollah Boroujerdi at the age of 25.
-He led the prayer in the haram of Bibi Masouma A.S in Qum.
+He led prayers at the Fatima Masumeh Shrine in Qom.

 Grand Ayatollah Fazel Lankarani was declared as the most knowledgeable specialist in the field of Islamic law (Marja al-taqlid) by the central Shi'a school of religious studies in Qom, Hawza 'Ilmiyyah, after the death of Ayatollah Khomeini.
 At the time of his death, he was one of seven Grand Ayatollahs in Iran.
 His Resalah, the book including his interpretation of Islamic laws on different topics, is available in Arabic, English, Persian, Turkish, and other languages.
 Lankarani taught in the areas of the interpretation of Islamic law (fiqh) and Usul al-fiqh for the last 25 years of his life.

 As a Shia Grand Ayatollah, he received generous contributions from his many followers.
 According to author Hooman Majd "one of Lankarani's aides" told him that "approximately ten million dollars a month flows" into Lankarani's treasury "from his supporters alone."

-Fazel Lankarani was a strong supporter of Ayatollah Khomeini, being jailed several times and exiled once prior to the Iranian revolution.
-After the Iranian Revolution, he was a member of the Assembly of Experts, Iran's leading religious body.
+Fazel Lankarani was a strong supporter of Ayatollah Khomeini, being jailed several times and exiled once during the Pahlavi era.
+After the 1979 Iranian Revolution, he was a member of the Assembly of Experts, Iran's leading religious body.

-As his health conditions deteriorated he moved from the holy city of Qom to Tehran and then to London to receive medical treatment then on Friday June 15, 2007 he moved to Qom and he died on Saturday, June 16, 2007.
+As his health conditions deteriorated he moved from the holy city of Qom to Tehran and then to London to receive medical treatment.
+On Friday 15 June 2007 he moved to Qom and he died on Saturday 16 June 2007.